Skip to main content

 • The typical pattern is dispatching a "pending" action before the call, then either a "success" containing the data or a "failure" action containing the error

-• Loading state should usually be stored as an enum, like 'idle' | 'loading' | 'succeeded' | 'failed'
+• Loading state should usually be stored as an enum, like 'idle' | 'pending' | 'succeeded' | 'rejected'

 • Redux Toolkit has a createAsyncThunk API that dispatches these actions for you